arestivo/slides/markdown/css3.md

 ---

-# Adjusting Items
+# Aligning Items

 Like with *flexbox*, we can adjust the placement of each item inside its cell on the grid.
-For that we use the folllowing properties:
+For that, we use the following properties:

 * [column-gap, row-gap](https://css-tricks.com/snippets/css/complete-guide-grid/#aa-column-gaprow-gapgrid-column-gapgrid-row-gap), and [gap](https://css-tricks.com/snippets/css/complete-guide-grid/#aa-gapgrid-gap): they work just like in **flexbox**.
 * [justify-items](https://css-tricks.com/snippets/css/complete-guide-grid/#aa-justify-items): Align items along the **row** with: *start*, *end*, *center*, and *stretch*.